 At Invoice2go, a Bill.com company, it’s our mission to support freelance and small business success.
-Check our Freelance Forum community to connect with like-minded freelancer writers and get plenty of expert advice.
-But for now, if you are ready to accept the mission, we’ve got some tips to get you started on how to become a freelance writer.
+If you are ready to accept the mission, we’ve got some tips to get you started on how to become a freelance writer.

 So you want to learn how to become a freelance writer?

 Freelance writing is a great way to make extra money.
 Even if you don’t have any specific expertise, you’ve got all the information you need at your fingertips if you know how to use Google to your advantage.

 Most of the busiest freelance writers are “generalists,” meaning they can write about many different things—including topics they don’t have a lot of experience about.
 That said, you need to be willing to put in the time and the work to make it good.